crazzfeng/sendcloud-docs/docs/Analysis/reading-analytics.md

 ### Statistics by regions

 The geographical location distribution of email reading is provided, and the data of each country can be viewed one by one according to the world map.
+You will know the geographical distribution of recipients who enjoy reading your emails.

 <Image border={false} src="https://files.readme.io/4141411333902e7c785155d3d797366763c33d243196859ba88553e43f2d1336-image.png" />